-17 So I was the acting detective sergeant at that time, and I had to -- like I was in panic because I 18 needed to get him arrested, I needed to get him away from 19 her.
-And I worked with Thunder Bay, sorry, Toronto PD and 20 21 we managed to get him -- we managed to get a statement from her, a very short verbal one, but we got enough for our 22 reasonable probable grounds to get him into custody.
-23 24 Toronto PD released him on our behalf.
-He held this time.
+17 So I was the acting detective sergeant at that time, and I had to -- like I was in panic because I 18 needed to get him arrested, I needed to get him away from 19 20 her.
+And I worked with Thunder Bay, sorry, Toronto PD and 21 we managed to get him -- we managed to get a statement from her, a very short verbal one, but we got enough for our 22 reasonable probable grounds to get him into custody.
+23 Toronto PD released him on our behalf.
+24 He breached within two hours and he was again arrested and held this time.
 But she had spent a lot of recovery time in Toronto.
 By the time she got back to her community, the Court came, we lost her.
 She absolutely refused to testify.